turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-Verify that everything still works.
+Verify that everything still works and your specs are green.

 ### Introducing an Adapter